-Reportable segments are components of an entity that have separate financial data that the entity's chief operating decision maker ("CODM") regularly reviews when allocating resources and assessing performance.
+Reportable segments are components of an entity that have separate financial data that the CODM regularly reviews when allocating resources and assessing performance.
 Orion's CODM is the chief executive officer.
-Previously, Orion had four reportable segments: Orion Services Group Division ("OSG"), Orion Distribution Services Division ("ODS"), Orion U.S. Markets Division ("USM") and Orion Electric Vehicle Charging Division ("EV Segment").
-Effective during the first quarter of fiscal 2024, Orion began to evaluate and report the business using three segments: Orion Lighting Division, Orion Maintenance Division and Orion Electric Vehicle Charging Division.
-Orion configured its fiscal 2024 budget in order to compare actual performance to plan performance for these segments.
+Previously, Orion had four reportable segments: Orion Services Group Division, Orion Distribution Services Division, Orion U.S. Markets Division and Orion Electric Vehicle Charging Division (the "EV Segment").
+Effective during the first quarter of fiscal 2024, Orion began to evaluate and report its business using three segments: Orion Lighting Division, Orion Maintenance Division and Orion Electric Vehicle Charging Division, Orion Maintenance Division and Orion Electric Vehicle Charging Division.
+Orion Configured its fiscal 2024 budget in order to compare actual performance to plan performance for these segments.
 Due to the change in composition of reportable segments in the first quarter of fiscal 2024, the corresponding segment information for fiscal year 2023 has been restated for presentation on a comparable basis.